xaur/writings/posts/201910xx-additional-marketing-strategies.md

 ## Integrate strategically

-Integrate DCR or Decred's blockchain with emerging peer-to-peer tech like DEX protocols, P2P marketplaces, P2P sharing economy, etc. Many such projects have small user bases so it may not boost Decred's adoption too much.
+Integrate DCR or Decred's blockchain with emerging peer-to-peer tech like DEX protocols, P2P marketplaces and other P2P systems.
+Many such projects have small user bases so it may not boost Decred's adoption too much.
 What it can do is expose Decred as a currency _and_ as a project to work for.
 Because these communities revolve around sophisticated decentralized tech, they must have higher ratio of smart people for whom it is much easier to appreciate Decred.

 ## Grow our social media